rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 to end the section it declares.

 For obvious reasons, it is unreasonable to use the same event to open and close a declared section.
-That is, because it would guarantee that these sections would always be empty.
+That is because it would guarantee that these sections would always be empty.
 Consequently, the only event that can be used is the sectioning node's exit event.